quanvuong/TD3/README.md

 5. Evaluation is run for 100 instead of 10 episodes.
 6. Performance is tested on the v2 version of OpenAI Mujoco environments instead of v1

+With the same sets of hyper-parameters as in the original Python2 implementation, performance is high for every environment tested except for Ant-v2.

 ### Performance

 ![](results/graphs/Ant-v2.png) ![](results/graphs/HalfCheetah-v2.png) ![](results/graphs/InvertedPendulum-v2.png) ![](results/graphs/Reacher-v2.png)